 Automated SFTP file transfers are traditionally done through scripts, but there's a much easier way.
 In this tutorial, we'll show you how to automate SFTP file transfers without scripting a single line of code.

 To accomplish this task, we'll be using JSCAPE MFT Server, a managed file transfer solution that simplifies business process automation through the use of triggers.
-Triggers is a comprehensive suite of automation-enabling tools presented in an intuitive graphical user interface.
-Let's go through this quick tutorial so you can see how it works.
+Triggers are a comprehensive suite of automation-enabling tools presented in an intuitive graphical user interface so you don't have to work through a command line.
+Let's show you how it works.

-Would you prefer to watch a video showing how to automate and SFTP transfer?
+Would you prefer to watch a video taking you through the steps of automating an SFTP transfer?
 You can play the video below.
-Otherwise, just skip it if you wish to continue reading.
+Otherwise, just continue reading.

-For a more comprehensive discussion on triggers, you may refer to the online documentation.
-But I suggest you do that later.
-This tutorial will be done in no time and it should be enough to give you a general idea how triggers work.
+For a more comprehensive discussion on triggers, refer to the online documentation.
+This tutorial will give you an overview of how triggers work.

-I've already logged into the JSCAPE MFT Server administrative web interface and have navigated to the Triggers module.
+I've already logged into the JSCAPE MFT Server administrative web interface, which has all the same functionality of an on-prem SFTP client, and have navigated to the Triggers module.
 For this example, I'm going to create a trigger that would listen to a specific file movement in my machine's local file system.
-Once it detects that specific file movement, it will respond by uploading that same file to a remote SFTP service.
+Once it detects that specific file movement, it will respond by uploading that same file to a remote SSH FTP service.

 Before I create that trigger, let me first show you the trigger responsible for moving the file in question.

 So, as you can see from this trigger's action parameters, the file name to be moved is 'azureblobdownloadfile.txt', and it's going to be moved from 'E:\downloads' to 'D:\testuserfiles'.
 The trigger we're about to create should only respond to a file movement that involves this particular file and these particular source and destination directories.